Retained EU Law (Revocation and Reform) Act 2023: Legislative consent

 Under the terms of devolution, the Government of the United Kingdom is required to invite the devolved administrations to indicate their consent (or not) to proposed legislation that would affect devolved matters.
 However, it is not required to be bound by them.

 On 23 February 2023, the Scottish Parliament voted to refuse its consent to the bill.
-On 28 March 2023, the Senedd of Wales voted to refuse its consent to the bill.
+On 28 March 2023, the Senedd of Wales also voted to refuse its consent to the bill.

-The Northern Ireland Assembly had been in abeyance since May 2022 due to a Democratic Unionist Party boycott in a protest against the Northern Ireland Protocol.
+The Northern Ireland Assembly was in abeyance from May 2022 to February 2024 due to a Democratic Unionist Party boycott in a protest against the Northern Ireland Protocol.
 Consequently, it did not meet to consider a legislative consent motion.